ello/wtf/_posts/help/2014-07-14-text-formatting.md

 ## Bulleted Lists

-Make a bulleted list by preceding list items with a single asterix (*).
-Note that you need a space between the asterix and the text.
+Make a bulleted list by preceding list items with a single asterisk (*).
+Note that you need a space between the asterisk and the text.

 * Clean Shaven
 * Bearded